DanielKrawisz/Entropy/Physics.md

 The compatibility of long-range forces with localism is, in large part, the story of modern physics.
 The theories which have made this possible are called gauge theories.
 Gauge theories describe not just electromagnetism and gravity, but the strong and electroweak forces as well.
 The gauge theory idea is so big that it bridges classical and quantum physics, all the way to gravitation and curved space.
 Ideas that go beyond known physics, such as grand unified theories and string theory are also gauge theories.
 Physics has yet to really move past the gauge theory idea, and it all begins with Maxwell.
 It is arguably the biggest idea in physics and if not it is certainly one of the two biggest ideas in physics, the other being quantum mechanics.

-### Quantum Mechanics
+## Quantum Mechanics

+### Quantization

 Quantum mechanics is a theoretical approach in which the laws of physics are probabilistic rather than deterministic.
-Probability is not new in physics, but in quantum mechanics it is not due entirely to an imperfection in our methods.
-It is the fundamental nature of the universe.
+Probability is not new in physics, but before quantum mechanics it was understood to represent in imperfection in our methods rather than an inherent property of the universe.
 A quantum mechanical theory will never predict the result of any given experiment.
 It will predict only a probability distribution.
 Repeated results of the experiment will adhere to the predicted distribution if the theory is correct.

 Like many ideas in physics, quantum mechanics is poorly named due to having been discussed before being understood.
-A better name would be "probability wave mechanics", which would emphasize that which is really new and different in quantum mechanics.
-It is not perfect because the probability is really the square of the amplitude of the wave, but it is better than *quantum mechanics*.
+What is truely new and different in quantum mechanics is a probability distribution that derives from wave mechanics.
 Quantization was the first characteristic of quantum mechanics to be observed and recognized as incompatible with what the prevailing framework of physics, which is now called classical mechanics in contrast to quantum mechanics.

-Yet quantization can be seen everywhere in physics in contexts in which quantum mechanics can be ignored.
+Quantization can be seen everywhere in physics in contexts in which quantum mechanics can be ignored.
 It is always a result of wave mechanics.
 Every object has resonant frequencies.
-The quantization of quantum mechanics has to do with the resonant frequencies of probabality waves.
-This was not immediately apparent because physicists were confused by an idea that is now called *wave-particle duality* proposed by de Broglie, building on work from Einstein.
+The quantization of quantum mechanics has to do with resonant frequencies of probabality waves.
+Furthermore, quantization is not always characteristic of quantum mechanics.
+The energy levels of electrons bound to atomic nuclei are quantized, but the electrons of free electrons are not quantized.
+Probability wave mechanics explains both the bound and the free electron.
+Wave mechanics as an explanation for quantization was first proposed by Schrodinger long after it was observed and the probabilistic interpretation of these waves came even later, from Max Born.

+### Wave-Particle Duality

+Before this time, physicists were confused by an idea known as *wave-particle duality*.
+This concept was proposed by de Broglie, building on work from Einstein.
 According to this idea, phenena which previously had been understood as waves, such as light, could behave more like particles (called *photons*) under some circumstances and phenomena previously understood as particles, such as electrons, would behave like waves under some circumstances.
-These wave-particle composites obeyed the relation $ p = h / \lambda$, where $p$ is the particle momentum, $h$ is Plank's constant, and $\lambda$ is the wavelength.
+These wave-particle composites obeyed the relation $p = h / \lambda$, where $p$ is the particle momentum, $h$ is Plank's constant, and $\lambda$ is the wavelength.

-This relation is obeyed by photons and electrons but does not fully explain quantization because the wavelength in each of them refers to a different kind of wave.
+Although this relation holds true for photons and electrons, it is pointing in the wrong direction because the wavelength in each case has to do with different kinds of waves.
 In the case of the electron, its wave-like nature is due to the probability wave of quantum mechanics, whereas for the photon, it is the electromagnetic field.
 It is only once probability waves are placed on top of electromagnetic waves that the quantization of the electromagnetic field is explained.
-Thus, the idea of wave-particle duality is ambiguous and ought to be understood as a confused picture that is unhelpful today.
+Once this is understood, then the idea of wave-particle duality is revealed to be ambiguous.

-Furthermore, quantization is not always characteristic of quantum mechanics.
-The energy levels of electrons bound to atomic nuclei are quantized, but the electrons of free electrons are not quantized.
-Probability wave mechanics explains both the bound and the free electron, but the probability wave is never observed and can only be inferred.
-Thus, it was overlooked or misunderstood for some time.
-Schrodinger explained quantization of the energy levels of the atom in terms of wave mechanics but the the probabilistic interpretaion was not understood until later, by Born.

-The famous double slit expriment tells us everything that is new about quantum mechanics.
+### New Phenomena in Quantum Mechanics

+The best way to begin getting a feel for quantum mechanics is through the double split experiment.
 A particle is released on one side of a room.
 A row of detectors are placed on the other side of the room.
 In the middle of the room is a screen with two slits, which can be open or closed.
 Detectors are also be placed in front of the slits.
 When the particle is released, it may be detected at one of the slits and may be detected at the other end of the room somewhere.
 It may also be lost.
 We only care about the subset of trials in which the particle is detected at the other end of the room.
 In this set of trials, the particle may have been detected earlier at one of the two slits, or it may not have been.
 For each of these cases, we plot the frequency of particles detected at each location at the other end of the room.
 If the particle was not detected earlier at either of the two slits, the plot will show a diffraction pattern.
 Otherwise, it will not.

+Thus, the particle appears to take the form of a wave that propagates outward from the point it was last observed.
+The wave is never seen as a wave, only inferred from many trials.
+If the particle was observed at one slit, then it appears to spread outward around that one slit.
+If it was not observend around either slit, then it appears to have gone through both of them.

+### Metaphysics

-Since the early days of science, it was understood that a theory that correctly predicted experimental results did not *necessarily* describe the true nature of the universe.
-However, in the case of quantum mechanics, the theory seems to describe something that cannot be expressed in terms of our experience at all.
+The probability wave is never observed.
+It can only be inferred.
+Furthermore, it appears that it cannot be explained in terms of anything observable.
+It was always understood that a theory that correctly predicted experimental results did not *necessarily* describe the true nature of the universe.
 Although both Newton and Descartes agreed that a long-range force could not describe the true nature of the universe, they had no trouble imagining such a thing.
 With quantum mechanics, the theory, seemingly, cannot be described in terms of our experience.

 In particular, what is the nature of the probabilty wave wave that is never observed?
 This idea has been understood broadly along four different philosophical approaches.
 The first approach is to point out, correctly, that the question is metaphysical rather than scientific and therefore not worth worrying about.
 As scientists, this is the correct approach.
 Of course, nothing is stopping a scientist from being a philosopher in his spare time.